derunix/tg-to-kindle/README.md

 cd kindle-telegram-bot
 ```

-2. Create a `.env` file in the root directory:
+2. Create a `.env` file.  in the root directory:

 ```ini
 TELEGRAM_TOKEN=your_telegram_bot_token